 Contact Form 7 can manage multiple contact forms.
 You can customize the form and the mail contents simply with the help of it.
 The form supports Ajax-powered submitting, Akismet spam filtering, and also CAPTCHA.

 WordPress allows multiple user roles such as contributors, editors, subscribers, authors, etc. In Contact Form 7, this vulnerability allows attackers to bypass Contact Form 7’s filename sanitization.
 A user can behave like a contributor and be able to edit the content form.
 This feature should be available only for editors and admins.
-With this permission, the attacker can also upload a malicious code that can be used to tamper with a database and obtain a reverse shell, opening the way for further attacks.

 Enable your WAF 2.0 module on the Dashboard, sit back, and enjoy the ultimate server security protection.